-Hakan Topal is an artist and scholar living and working in New York City.
-He is an Assistant Professor of New Media and Art + Design at Purchase College, SUNY and a graduate faculty in the School of Visual Arts’ Fine Arts Department.
-Trained as a civil engineer (B.S.), he continued his studies in gender and women’s studies (M.S.) and sociology (M.A.).
-He received a Ph.D. in sociology from the New School for Social Research with a concentration in urban sociology and sociology of arts.
-His dissertation was titled Negotiating Urban Space: Contemporary Art Biennials, The Case of New Orleans.
 He was the co-founder of international art collective, xurban_collective (2000-12) and exhibited his collective and individual art works and research projects extensively, in institutions such as the 8th and 9th Istanbul Biennials; apexart, New York; Thyssen-Bornemisza Art Contemporary (TBA21), Vienna; Kunst-Werke, Berlin; ZKM Center for Art and Media, Karlsruhe; MoMA PS1; Platform, Istanbul and the 9th Gwangju Biennial.
 Topal represented Turkey in various international exhibitions including the 49th Venice Biennial Turkish Pavilion.
-His texts and projects have been featured in various international journals, books and catalogs.
+His texts and projects have been featured in various international journals, books, and catalogs.
 In 2010, he was the guest editor of ArteEast Quarterly Journal’s Silence issue, and directed a documentary film on 18th-century Austro-Bavarian sculptor, Franz Xaver Messerschmidt, commissioned by the Neue Galerie, New York.
-He is the co-editer and publisher of the book, The Sea-Image: Visual Manifestations of Port Cities and Global Waters distributed by D.A.P.
-This book is the outcome of visual research and a symposium that brought together an international group of artists, scholars and writers as part of the Istanbul European Capital of Culture 2010.
-He is currently working on a new book and project about the idea of collateral damage and condolence payments in globalized wars, supported by the Prince Claus Fund.
+He is the co-editor and publisher of the book, The Sea-Image: Visual Manifestations of Port Cities and Global Waters distributed by D.A.P.
+This book is the outcome of visual research and a symposium that brought together an international group of artists, scholars, and writers as part of the Istanbul European Capital of Culture 2010.
+His ongoing project about on Roboski Massacre was generously supported by the Prince Claus Fund.
+He is currently working on projects deals with concepts such as new ecologies, catastrophes (Turkey, USA, Japan) and phantasmagory in Islamist world.

 For more information please visit:

-http://xurban.net | For xurban_collective’s archived projects and texts
+http://xurban.net | For xurban_collective’s archived projects and texts (2000-2012)

-http://newgray.com | For professional research & design projects
+http://newgray.com | For professional research & design projects (2008 – 2013)